yanairon/taskpods/README.md

 This project is released under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+---

+### Why worktrees?

+Git worktrees let you have multiple branches checked out in separate directories without duplicating your entire `.git` object store.
+They're faster than clones, don't waste disk space, and make cleanup trivial.  `taskpods` wraps a handful of `git worktree` commands with sensible defaults and adds quality‑of‑life features like automatic PR creation and safe aborts.

+### DISCLAIMER

+This tool is provided "as is" with no warranty.
+It writes to your Git repository and could potentially cause data loss if used incorrectly.
+Read the code, use it at your own risk, and always back up anything important before experimenting.

+---

 ## Development

+*For contributors and developers:*

 ### Setting up the development environment